-The online and in-person learning credit load benchmarks are being updated for the second year of a multi-year trajectory.
-The 2022-23 secondary benchmark for classroom teacher staffing through the Secondary Pupil Foundation Allocation and related grants will use a funded average credit load of 7.5 credits per pupil split between online learning (approximately 0.15) and in-person learning (approximately 7.35).
+The online learning and the in-person and remote learning credit load benchmarks are being updated for the third year of a multi-year trajectory.
+The 2023-24 secondary benchmark for classroom teacher staffing through the Secondary Pupil Foundation Allocation and related grants will use a funded average credit load of 7.5 credits per pupil split between online learning (approximately 0.225) and in-person and remote learning (approximately 7.275).